sebv/istio-wiki/Vendor-FAQ.md

 You will need to change the istio/istio PR again after the istio/vendor-istio one is merged (as the SHA changes from a branch SHA to master SHA)

 Make sure both PR get merged within 1h or each other so master of the 2 repos don't stay out of sync for long and so other vendor changes can proceed.
 All vendor changes by nature must be serialized.

+## Check in Sequence for Vendor (7 steps, 2 PRs dance)

+# make your changes as above (`make depend.update`)
+# istio/vendor-istio PR, must be in a branch (not a fork)
+# istio/istio PR with your changes (can be a fork) and referencing sha from previous PR
+# after all tests pass
+# get the first (vendor) PR merged
+# update the second (istio) PR to use the master vendor sha
+# tests should stay green, merge second PR

 ## Should I merge changes in `vendor/`?